dmx-systems/dmx-documentation/docs/preface.rst

     *Knowledge* is not the same as *Information*

-Information is reassembled to knowledge again and again, based on the *individual*'s current situation.
+Information is reassembled to knowledge in ever changing constellations, based on the *individual*'s current situation.
 Information becomes knowledge only by individual assessment.
 Knowledge is created in heads.

     Knowledge is information connected in a *meaningful* way.

 What that meaning is depends on:

 * the situative context
 * the intended purpose
 * subjective factors (mood, preconceptions etc.)

-At this point it is clear that machines do not store knowledge.
+At this point it becomes clear that machines do not store knowledge.
 They never will.